 And then there’s the casting.
 Natasha Richardson, daughter of actress Vanessa Redgrave and Tony Richardson, was cast as Offred.
 She was joined by Blanche Baker (who famously played Ginny Baker in Sixteen Candles) playing Ofwarren, Elizabeth McGovern (of Ordinary People) playing Moira, Faye Dunaway (Mommie Dearest) as Serena Joy, and Victoria Tennant (All of Me) as Aunt Lydia.
 Frankly, I was surprised Dunaway played Serena Joy.
 I thought she’d make a better Aunt Lydia.
 Certainly, she would have been more convincing and cruel than Victoria Tennant was.
 When I watched Ms. Dunaway playing Serena Joy, I kept thinking of Mommie Dearest.
 In fact, I ended up watching that movie next.
 Robert Duvall, who played Bull Meacham in The Great Santini, was convincing as Commander Fred.
 I noticed that the movie cast was overwhelmingly white.
 Unlike the television series, which has people of different races represented, the Gilead in the film version appears to be full of white people, which also makes it less believable.

 So what did I think of the film version of The Handmaid’s Tale?
 I’m glad I watched it.
-It was interesting to see a 1990 era take on Atwood’s story, especially having seen the cable television series.
+It was interesting to see a 1990 era take on Atwood’s story, especially having seen the television series.
 However, I’m afraid that the film is a bit campy and strange, even though the message is very important and, done differently, would have served as a warning to us today.
 One thing I noticed about the film was the music was odd.
 The soundtrack reminded me of something I’d have heard in a cheesy 80s horror movie.
 Yes, the story is horrifying, but The Handmaid’s Tale isn’t supposed to be a horror story, at least not in the sense that most horror stories are.
 Ryuichi Sakamoto, the man in charge of the music, didn’t set up the grim, oppressive, depressing mood that I would have expected for this film.

 Toward the end of the movie, Fred takes Offred/Kate to a brothel, where she runs into her old friend, Moira.
-Moira has become a “Jezebel” and had had her hands mangled.
+Moira has become a “Jezebel” and has had her hands mangled.
 She says, “We don’t need hands or feet for our work”.
 Curiously, as the high ranking men are cavorting with the prostitutes and “whores” in the brothels, Sakamoto uses the classic song, “Crazy”, sung by Patsy Cline.
 It doesn’t seem to fit with the mood… but it does add more camp to the story.
 In another scene, the wives are attending a birth as Janine (who keeps both eyes in the film) has a baby for her couple.
 There’s a band playing, and I would swear it’s the same music that was played in an episode of The Brady Bunch.
 That I was reminded of The Brady Bunch while watching a film that should have been scary and grim says something about the way the story was treated.

 I noticed, too, that the use of color in the film was very obvious and kind of silly.
 Anyone who has read The Handmaid’s Tale or watched the television show, knows that colors are very important.
 The handmaids wear red.
 The “Marthas” (women who are too old or are sterile) wear grey.
 The “wives” wear blue.
 But I like the way this is done in the television show better than the way it was done for the film.
 The costumes in the film are very garish and bright, and they have a dated look to them.
 Faye Dunaway’s blue dress, the same dress that all the wives wear, looks like something I might have bought at The Limited in 1988.
 It doesn’t age well, nor does it appear to be modest enough for the story.
 I am not convinced that Gilead– the new country formed after the coup that decimated America– is run by fundamentalist Christians.
 In fact, now that I think about it, the movie almost seems like a satirical treatment of Atwood’s book.